egore/rebrickable-java/README.md

 ## Status

-This project covers all of the "lego" API, but only minimal parts of the "users" API.
+This project covers all of the "lego" API, but not all parts of the "users" API.
 Adding the missing part is not complex, but currently beyond my personal need.
 Feel free to implement it and send a merge request.

-Basic error handling of HTTP status codes 4xx is implemented in `AbstractService` class.
-Additional work is needed when adding POST/DELETE requests of the "users" API.
+Basic error handling of HTTP status codes 4xx is implemented in `AbstractService` class (see `mapError` method).
+Additional work is needed when adding POST/DELETE requests of the "users" API to map status codes to more specific exception types.

 ## Development

-The main work is done by the methods of `AbstractService`.
-These are used to either load single objects (`getSingle`) or list of objects in pages (`getPaged`).
+The communication with the API is done by the methods of `AbstractService`.
+This class offers HTTP functionality matching the API.
+There are two main methods for loading data: either to load single a object (`getSingle`) or list of objects (`getAllInPages` respectively `getPage` for a single page).

+Additionally this offers methods to modify data.
+The API only allows modifying user-owned data (like sets owned by the user).
+The main methods are used to create (POST), update (PATCH), replace (PUT) or remove (DELETE) data.

 ### Loading single objects